-16.2 Stability and Storage

-Contains no preservatives.
-Store in original carton at 20° to 25°C (68° to 77° F); excursions permitted to 15° to 30°C (59° to 86°F) [see USP Controlled Room Temperature].
+16.2 Stability and StorageContains no preservatives.
+Store in original carton at 20° to 25°C (68° to 77°F); excursions permitted to 15° to 30°C (59° to 86°F) [see USP Controlled Room Temperature].
 Do not freeze.

-Syringe Stability: Venofer, when diluted with 0.9% NaCl at concentrations ranging from 2 mg to 10 mg of elemental iron per mL, or undiluted (20 mg elemental iron per mL) and stored in a plastic syringe, was found to be physically and chemically stable for 7 days at controlled room temperature (25°C \pm 2°C) and under refrigeration (4°C \pm 2°C).
+Syringe Stability: Venofer, when diluted with 0.9% NaCl at concentrations ranging from 2 mg to 10 mg of elemental iron per mL, or undiluted (20 mg elemental iron per mL) and stored in a plastic syringe, was found to be physically and chemically stable for 7 days at controlled room temperature (25°C ± 2°C) and under refrigeration (4°C ± 2°C).

-Intravenous Admixture Stability: Venofer, when added to intravenous infusion bags (PVC or non-PVC) containing 0.9% NaCl at concentrations ranging from 1 mg to 2 mg of elemental iron per mL, has been found to be physically and chemically stable for 7 days at controlled room temperature ($25^{\circ}C \pm 2^{\circ}C$).

-Do not dilute to concentrations below 1 mg/mL.
+Intravenous Admixture Stability: Venofer, when added to intravenous infusion bags (PVC or non-PVC) containing 0.9% NaCl at concentrations ranging from 1 mg to 2 mg of elemental iron per mL, has been found to be physically and chemically stable for 7 days at controlled room temperature (25°C ± Do not dilute to concentrations below 1 mg/mL

-Do not mix Venofer with other medications or add to parenteral nutrition solutions for intravenous infusion.

-Parenteral drug products should be inspected visually for particulate matter and discoloration prior to infusion.
+Do not mix Venofer with other medications or add to parenteral nutrition solutions for intravenous infusion iteral drug products should be inspected visuall for particulate matter and disc

-17 PATIENT COUNSELING INFORMATION

-Prior History of Reactions to Parenteral Iron Products
+PATIENT COUNSELING INFORMATION Prior History of Reactions to Parenteral Iron Products